pola-rs/r-polars/README.md

 be much appreciated!

-If you spot missing functionality—implemented in Python but not R—please let us know on Github.
+If you spot missing functionality—implemented in Python but not R—please let us know on GitHub.

 ### System dependencies